On-Farm Slaughter Operation Licence Application

 Reporting Requirements:

-On-Farm Slaughter Operation licence holders must submit a report within 2 weeks of the end of each of these quarters:
+Both Group A and Group B On-Farm Slaughter Operation licence holders must submit a report within 2 weeks of the end of each quarter even if no "slaughter activities" were conducted:

 • Quarter 1: January to March